PRISM Has Created a Unique Business Model on Life-cycle Management of Mineral Resources and Related Technologies to Operational Startup

-PRISM's iron-vanadium project has already completed its resource definition and technology adoption stages, with a planned carbonyl iron powder pilot demonstration to be performed in Q2 2018 followed by a bankable feasibility study anticipated to be completed by late 2018.
-PRISM will then create its carbonyl iron powder and vanadium operating subsidiary(s) to move through commercial development.
+PRISM's iron-vanadium project has already completed its resource definition and technology adoption stages, with a planned carbonyl iron powder pilot demonstration to be performed in Q2 2019 followed by a bankable feasibility study anticipated to be completed in Q4 2019.

 Lithium Carbonate Project